Shea Stadium: Baseball

-Shea Stadium was the home of the New York Mets starting in 1964, and it hosted what would be its only All-Star Game that first year, with Johnny Callison of the Philadelphia Phillies hitting a home run in the ninth inning to win the only Mid-Summer Classic held in the Queens ballpark.
+Shea Stadium was the home of the New York Mets starting in 1964, and it hosted what would be its only All-Star Game that first year, with Johnny Callison of the Philadelphia Phillies hitting a walk-off home run in the ninth inning to win the only Mid-Summer Classic held in the Queens ballpark for the National League.
 A month earlier, on Father's Day, Callison's teammate, future Hall of Fame member and U.S. Senator Jim Bunning, pitched a perfect game against the Mets.

 The stadium was often criticized by baseball purists for many reasons, even though it was retrofitted to be a baseball-only stadium after the Jets left.
 The upper deck was one of the highest in the majors.
 The lower boxes were farther from the field than similar seats in other parks because they were still on the rails that had swiveled them into position for football.
 Outfield seating was sparse, in part because the stadium was designed to be fully enclosed.

 At one time, Shea's foul territory was one of the most expansive in the majors.
 This was very common for ballparks built during the 1960s, in part due to the need to accommodate the larger football field.
-This was also because the stadium was designed to be fully enclosed.
+This was also because, as mentioned, the stadium was designed to be fully enclosed (which never happened).
 However, seats added over the years in the lower level greatly reduced the size of foul territory by the dawn of the 21st century.
-On the plus side, Shea always used a natural grass surface, in contrast to other multi-purpose stadiums such as Three Rivers Stadium, Veterans Stadium, and Riverfront Stadium, which were built in the same era and style and had artificial turf.
+On the plus side, Shea always had a natural grass surface, in contrast to other multi-purpose stadiums such as Three Rivers Stadium, Veterans Stadium, and Riverfront Stadium, which were built during the same era but had artificial turf.